QUASI-DEV/www/md/faq.md

 ### In practice, what will happen after the DAO token sale?

-The default service provider Slock.it GmbH will submit a proposal to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
+The default service provider Slock.it UG will submit a proposal to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
 The DAO can then vote on this proposal and, if accepted, interact with the smart contract using Mist, the Ethereum browser.

 ### I'm not a programmer - what will the first proposal to the DAO include?